frankburgs/frankburgs/readme.md

 ## To-do
 - Create Bootstrapped welding safety observations list.
+- Make safety list printable.
-- Publish safety list to Pages.
+- Make safety list filterable by type.
+- Convert Word documents to web content.

-## Gitbash
+## Gitbash cheatsheet
 - $ color ## <br>
 where the first # is background and the second is foreground color.<br>